Welcome to today's edition of the Rush 24-7 podcast.

 Where are those jobs?

-Those jobs and that promise has not been met.
+Those jobs, and that promise has not been met.

-I'm gonna talk about the issues that are important to New Yorkers, the economy, making sure that Social Security is there for our senior citizens when they get to their golden years, making sure that the war on terror is fought in a way where we have the the tools that we need through the Patriot Act, the tools that we as prosecutors have to investigate organized crime.
+I'm going to talk about the issues that are important to New Yorkers, the economy, making sure that Social Security is there for our senior citizens when they get to their golden years, making sure that the war on terror is fought in a way where we have the tools that we need through the Patriot Act, the tools that we as prosecutors have to investigate organized crime.

 We need at the very least those tools to make sure that we can investigate terrorism.

-Now, this is a woman that did you hear that?
+Now, this is a woman.

-That's about 50 seconds, folks, not one stutter.
+That's about 50 seconds, folks.

 Does she sound confident to you?

-Does she sound like She knows what she's talking about.
+Does she sound like she knows what she's talking about?

-She sound passionate to you.
+She sounds passionate to you.

 She does to me.